-Torah commentators have always been exceedingly uncomfortable about this portion since at first glance it portrays an exceedingly horrific demand placed upon Abraham merely to test his devotion.
+Torah commentators have always been exceedingly uncomfortable about this portion since at first glance it portrays a horrific demand placed upon Abraham merely to test his devotion.
 The burdens placed on Abraham, who is expected to slaughter his only son on God’s apparent whim, are intolerable.
 How can a God who is supposed to be good and merciful make such a beastly test?
 And how can Abraham apparently go along with the test in silent assent?
 Where is his protest?
-How can a father even think of commiting such a cruel and bestial act?
+How can a father even think of committing such a cruel act?

 “Here I am” is a beautiful, simple phrase in which Abraham expresses his vital ‘hereness’ and willingness to answer the call of the one who addresses him (God and Issac).
-“The two of them walked on together” is another touching phrase which serves to emphasize the drama of Abraham and Issac continuing forward toward their “rendevouz with destiny” despite the conflict which must be racing within each of them.
-It also emphasizes that while Abraham and Isaac are together physically their minds must be careening in a thousand different directions at once.
+“The two of them walked on together” is another touching phrase which serves to emphasize the drama of Abraham and Issac continuing forward toward their rendevouz with fate, despite the conflict which must be racing within each of them.
+While Abraham and Isaac are together physically, their minds must be careening in a thousand different directions at once.
 Certainly they are not “together” emotionally or mentally.
-How could they be?–a father thinking he must kill his son; and an innocent child wondering why his father is behaving so strangely and ominously.
-“Issac, his son” as with the earlier phrases emphasizes the preciousness of Issac for his father and reinforces the enormity of what he’s being asked to do by God.
+How could they be?
+A father thinking he must kill his son; and an innocent child wondering why his father is behaving so strangely and ominously.
+“Issac, his son” as with the earlier phrases, emphasizes the preciousness of Issac for his father and reinforces the enormity of what God is demanding of him.

-God’s naming of Issac as the victim describes him in a four-fold way: “…your son, your only one, whom you love, Issac…” Each iteration intensifies the emotional sweep of God’s command as if to ratchet up the tension and horror in contemplating what Abraham will lose if he goes through with it.
+God invokes Issac in a four-fold way: “…your son, your only one, whom you love, Issac…” Each iteration intensifies the emotional sweep of God’s command as if to ratchet up the tension and horror in contemplating what Abraham will lose if he goes through with it.

 It’s important to note the absolute simplicity of language here and the spare clarity of the descriptions of the action and the landscape.
-This sparseness is a perfect foil for the utter complexity and power of the questions contemplated in the story.
-Some of the greatest world literature tells its stories in the simplest manner and the Akedah is no exception.
+This sparseness is a perfect foil for the utter complexity and power of the questions contemplated.
+Some of the greatest world literature tells its stories in the simplest manner.
+The Akedah is the quintessential model for this.

 In the Akedah, what is unspoken is as important or more so than what is spoken.
-At key points in the action, like when God first demands that Abraham sacrifice Issac, there is no recorded reaction or comment from Abraham.
-When Issac poignantly asks his father were the sheep is for the offering and his father responds vaguely: “God will see to it, my son” one desperately wants to know what Issac was thinking.
-But the author does not want to let us know.
+At key points in the action–when God first demands that Abraham sacrifice Issac–there is no recorded reaction or comment from Abraham.
+When Issac poignantly asks his father were the sheep is for the offering and his father responds vaguely: “God will see to it, my son,” one desperately wants to know what Issac was thinking.
+But the author does not want us know.
 He wants to withhold critical thoughts and emotions in order to increase the suspense and discomfort we feel.
 The deepest emotion in the Akedah story is within the ellipses of the characters’ actions.

 I’m reminded of Franz Rosenzweig’s famous rejoinder to the question: “Do you lay tefillin [wear phylacteries]?”
 In his reply: “Not yet,” he emphasizes that the role of the Jew is always to strive for certainty and clarity of faith (in this case assuming the mitzvah of laying tefillin), but never quite to achieve it.